You need ISSS's CPT authorization on your I-20 before you are allowed to start working.

 - Does your major require a specific course while you are working in the required internship or practicum?

 - Where is the requirement published?
 You will need evidence of the requirement to submit with your CPT application.
+A letter from your advisor is not sufficient evidence.

 Step 5: Complete all three sections of the CPT Request in MyISSS